 Global businesses are increasingly likely to be caught between political forces in ways we have not seen in years.
-The risks stem partly from geopolitical issues, such as the US-China trade war and tension between Russia and European nations, as well regional tensions and domestic instability disrupting international markets and supply chains.
+The risks stem partly from geopolitical issues, such as the US-China trade war and tension between Russia and European nations, as well as regional tensions and domestic instability disrupting international markets and supply chains.

-But it also stems from the rise of new ideologies and populism, and rising anxieties and divisions over contentious issues as wide-ranging as climate change, human rights, racial and ethnic discrimination, religious freedoms, freedom of speech, migration, abortion, gender and sexual-orientation discrimination, gun ownership and online privacy.
+But it also stems from the rise of new ideologies and populism, and rising anxieties and divisions over contentious issues as wide-ranging as climate change, human rights, racial and ethnic discrimination, religious freedoms, freedom of speech, migration, abortion, gender and sexual orientation discrimination, gun ownership and online privacy.

 As a result of these kinds of issues, an ever-growing number of countries are affected by culture wars, political polarisation and degradation in the standard of public discourse.
 The divisions and issues cut through workforces and markets.
-They represent new forms of political risk, forcing many businesses out of an ostensible neutrality, while often attracting activism, cyber threats and even personal security risks to business leaders.
+They represent new forms of political risk, forcing many businesses out of ostensible neutrality, while often attracting activism, cyber threats and even personal security risks to business leaders.

-Businesses are at growing risk of being drawn into ever more difficult positions.
+Businesses are at a growing risk of being drawn into ever more difficult positions.
 They may be forced to balance relations with governments while managing data security, reputational, ESG and security risk concerns caused by those very same governments.
 And as more governments drift away from democratic governance, businesses face a difficult balancing act between remaining true to the values that increasingly define corporate identity and brands, and the need to do business and find growth in markets where those values are compromised.

 The crackdown on the pro-democracy movement in Hong Kong services is a powerful warning of what can happen.
 Global businesses were caught between the pro-democracy civic activism of their employees and pressure from the authorities on employers to contain such activism.